moderntribe/bigcommerce-api-golang/README.md

 You must have installed `go` as per https://golang.org/doc/install

+To build api clients, you must install `go-swagger` as per https://goswagger.io/ The main swagger-codegen client for `go` is incomplete and does not work, hence the use of this codegen tool instead.

 ### Authentication

 * Create your BigCommerce Store and App if you haven't already